Supply Chain Initiatives

 Today, we face various social issues, including environmental and human rights concerns.
 We believe that to foster a prosperous and sustainable society, it is essential that we, along with our suppliers, not only ensure the quality and performance of our products but also engage in environmental, social, and governance (ESG) initiatives.
 By strengthening our relationships with them through these initiatives, we aim to create a sustainable supply chain.

-Under such circumstances, together with the growing interests in corporate social responsibility (CSR), we are expected to reduce ESG risks across the entire supply chain and enhance supply chain resilience.
-It is our basic policy that we practice fair trade, and we strive to create value in the supply chain by building relationships based on trust with our suppliers who support our business and engage in co-creation with them.
+Under such circumstances, together with the growing demand for sustainability management, we are expected to reduce ESG risks across the entire supply chain and enhance supply chain agility and resilience.
+It is our basic policy that we practice fair business, and we strive to create value in the supply chain by building relationships based on trust with our suppliers who support our business and engage in co-creation with them.

 Sustainable Procurement Policy